RS-GoogleCoder/SchoolSmpRules/README.md

 Players in peaceful teams can also not be damaged by these methods from other players.

-The team owner has the permission to change the peaceful-ness status of the team with `/team peaceful <true/false>`.
+The team owner has the permission to change the peaceful-ness status of the team with `/setteampeaceful <true/false>`.
 This can only be changed once per week, so a PvP team cannot switch to peaceful mode when they are being attacked and vise-versa.
 If a team is found to be strategically switching between peaceful and PvP, they will be permanently locked in one or the other.

+You can check the peacefulness status of your team with `/isteampeaceful`.
+You can also check the peacefulness status of another team with `/isteampeaceful "TeamName"`.

 **NOTE:** peaceful players are not actually in peaceful mode: ie. they still take damage from mobs, fall damage and hunger.